Ruth A. Davis

 Ruth Amy Davis (May 28, 1943 – May 3, 2025) was an American diplomat.
 Davis served as the 24th director general of the United States Foreign Service.
-She was the first woman of color to be appointed Director General of the Foreign Service and the first African-American Director of the Foreign Service Institute.
-In 2002, she became a career member of the Senior Foreign Service and a Career Ambassador.
+She was the first woman of color to be appointed Director General of the Foreign Service and the first African-American director of the Foreign Service Institute.
+In 2002, she earned the personal rank of Career Ambassador, the highest rank in the U.S. Foreign Service.
 She was the Chief of Staff of the Africa Bureau of the U.S. Department of State.